Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### SECURITY: Important note for `eval`

 You should **NEVER** use `eval` on data from an untrusted source.
-It will be able to execute anything that you can in your environment - including helping itself to any coins and tokens controlled by your account.
+It will be able to execute anything that you can in your environment - including helping itself with any coins and tokens controlled by your account.
 If you are unsure whether this is a risk or not, a good rule is that you should avoid using `eval` at all in any environment with economically valuable assets.